FAQs Regarding IB MYP Personal Project

 Students will submit three components when projects are due.

 2. A process journal (individual process journal entries)

 What support are students receiving at school to complete the project?

 All 10th graders will join a Personal Project Schoology Course, through which students will receive guidance and will be assigned Process Journal entries with prompts that provide direction for moving forward on the project.
 In addition, every student will be assigned a teacher or administrator as his/her Personal Project Supervisor.
 Students are expected to meet with their Supervisors at least three times during the year so they can ask questions, receive feedback, and share their current status.

 How can parents support students with their projects?

 The number one thing is to be an enthusiastic cheerleader for your student and to help them maintain excitement even when they encounter obstacles.
-On a practical level, asking to see the Personal Project Google Classroom is a way to stay posted.
+On a practical level, asking your student to see their Personal Project Schoology Course is a way to stay posted.
 Largely, however, projects are student-driven and we want them to learn lessons about time-management, organization, etc.

 What are some examples of products/outcomes?